tkfnetwork/nasa-explorer/README.md

 ### Development

-Once all required `.env` files are created, you can run the entire stack using:
+Once all required `.env` files are created, you can run the entire stack using from the root of the repo:

 ```sh
 pnpm dev
 ```

-This starts all apps and services marked for development via [`turbo`](https://turbo.build/) or custom scripts.
+This starts all apps and services.

 ---